renvieir/emprestae/design/README.md

 design
 =========
-pasta destinada as telas do projeto
+pasta destinada as telas do projeto, UI e UX